Guide to Getting a Mortgage

 Should I Choose a Variable or Fixed Mortgage Interest Rate?

 When deciding whether to choose a Variable Rate or Fixed Term (the most popular is 5 year fixed) it is important to consider with what level of risk you are comfortable.

 Variable interest rates are low than that of fixed interest rates.
-A typical Variable Rate Mortgage through a Mortgage Broker or Mortgage Agent will be Prime minus .75.
+A typical Variable Rate Mortgage through a Mortgage Broker will be Prime minus .75.
 Under this type of interest rate your monthly mortgage payments will fluctuate with the Bank of Canada’s Prime Rate.
 If the Prime Rate rises then so does your monthly mortgage payment.
 Conversely, if the Prime decreases then so too does your monthly mortgage payment.

 Fixed Mortgage Rates are higher than that of Variable Rates.
 However, with a 5 Year Fixed Mortgage Rate (the most popular) your monthly mortgage payment is set in stone for the duration of the term.
 While you are paying a more interest over the course of the term you do have the comfort of knowing that your mortgage payment will not increase over the life of the term.

-When deciding whether to choose a Variable or Fixed Mortgage Rate it is best to consult with a Mortgage Broker or Mortgage Agent who can go over all of your financial goals and help find what works best for you.
+When deciding whether to choose a Variable or Fixed Mortgage Rate it is best to consult with a Mortgage Broker who can go over all of your financial goals and help find what works best for you.
 Call or Text me at 519-860-2102, or Contact Me and we will go over the details through a personal assessment.

 How Much Mortgage Can I Afford